 1. I will double-down on healthy habits.

 Instead of abandoning the things I know are good for me in the name of traveling, I’ll double-down and dig in deeper.
 I’ll sleep 7-8 hours a night, practice my morning routine daily, and spend more time nourishing my body, heart and soul.
+Be a gentle warrior: Take your healthy habits with you when you travel.
+You may not have your regular daily routine, but you can bring pieces of it with you to maintain a connection to what fuels you.

 2. I will move my body.

 Spending more time in vehicles (cars, planes, trains, buses) requires more time spent moving my body; stretching, unwinding and decrunching.
-I borrow yoga mats from hotel gyms and have been practicing yoga daily with Adrienne Louise, dropping into yoga studios in new cities and walking every single day.
+I borrow yoga mats from hotel gyms, drop into classes and fitness studios in new cities and walk at least five miles every single day.
+Be a gentle warrior.
+Move your body several times a day in a way that feels good to you.

 3. I will drink all the water.

 My energy levels and moods are directly connected to how hydrated I am.
 Flying and other travel can be dehydrating so must bump up the water intake on the road.
+I start the day with 20oz of water before coffee.
+Be a gentle warrior: Drink water when you wake up and throughout the day.

 4. I will do all the sleeping.

 I sleep 7 – 8 hours a night at home so I sleep 7 – 8 hours when I travel too.
 If there is a late event, I sleep late the next day.
-If I wake up in the night due to weird hotel noises, I listen to a Headspace sleep meditation and fall asleep before it’s over.
+If I wake up in the night due to weird hotel noises, I pop in my Loops and go back to sleep.
+Be a gentle warrior: It’s tempting to stay out late, watch tv, or surf the internet while traveling but resist.
+Give your body some good healing time by sleeping well.
+If you don’t want to be rundown, don’t run your self down.

 5. I will supplement consistently.